tegos-article/article-laravel-managing-hierarchical-data/1-article.md

 select * from laravel_cte;
 ```

-This approach offloads the recursion to the **database engine**, reducing the number of queries to one.
+This approach offloads the recursion to the **database engine**, reducing number of queries to one.

 ![Approach 2: queries](assets/approach-2-queries.jpg)

 **Pros:**

-* Efficient single-query fetch.
+* Efficient: single-query fetch for the whole tree.
-* Built-in depth and path tracking.
+* Built-in tracking for depth and paths.
 * More maintainable than raw recursion.
 * Other handy methods for working with recursive relationships.